cldeluna/ansible2_4_base/README.md

 The ability to instantiate a "framework" to achieve these tasks across Windows, Macintosh, and Linux based systems including laptops was a key requirement.

-Common Tasks that need to be executed on most, if not all, projects.
+Typical or common tasks that need to be executed on most, if not all, projects.

 * Run a variety of show commands for both initial discovery, baselines, and testing.
 * Compare existing configurations against a master template both to assess impact of change and for compliance.